calwilee/LoLEDA/README.md

 ## Interesting Aggregates

-In our bivariate analysis, we anlayzed the relationship between banning a top ban and winrate, and drafting a top ban and winrate.
+In our bivariate analysis, we anlayzed the relationship between banning a top ban and win rate, and drafting a top ban and win rate.
 Lets expolore the relationship between between both `num_top_banned`, `num_top_drafted` and win rate.
 The idea behind this is to look at what happens when a team chooses to ban a certain number of champions from `top_bans` and when they decide to play a certain number of them.

 To do so we can utlize a pivot table that shows the mean win rate for each value of `num_top_banned` conditioned on the values of `num_top_drafted`.
-Essentally, our pivot table shows the mean winrate given `x` number of top bans banned, and `y` number of top bans drafted.
+Essentally, our pivot table shows the mean win rate given `x` number of top bans banned, and `y` number of top bans drafted.

 <table border="1" class="dataframe">
   <thead>